 Does your workspace have solid floors or carpet?
 Most casters will roll smoothly on hard surfaces, but that might not be the case with carpet.
 You may want to consider a chair mat in that case -- it will also save your carpet.

 Consider your upholstery choices.
 Mesh promotes airflow and keeps workers cool -- potentially a good pick if you sit for hours at a time.
-Leather can offer a plush, luxurious feel, but it can also retail body heat.
+Leather can offer a plush, luxurious feel, but it can also retain body heat.
 Vinyl is easier to clean than leather, but has the same breathability problem.
 Fabric is comfy for most, but is also most prone to stains.
 Higher-end fabrics will likely be more breathable and stain-repellent, however.